Jacob Harris

 -

-- Contracting Officer Representative (Level 1) I am certified as a COR Level 1 in the federal government and have overseen the the procurement, payment and even the wind-down of several Software-as-a-Service (SaaS) products used by developers within Design & Development.
-In my role as COR, I have also helped to roll out Single-Sign-On (SSO) support for multiple applications as well as set up necessary configuration.
+- Contracting Officer Representative (Level 1) Certified as a COR Level 1 in the federal government.
+Managed the the procurement, payment and even the wind-down of several Software-as-a-Service (SaaS) products used by developers within D&D. Ensured services obtained their necessary Authorizations To Use (ATUs) for Deque AXE, Sauce Labs, Netlify and Mapbox.

 -

-- Business Development Work I participated on multiple teams crafting bids and implementing technical challenges to expand Nava’s reach into new areas.
-On these projects, I worked closely with my colleagues to research architectures of current systems and define our proposed approach to the problems.
-This included architecture digagrams, staffing and cost estimates, QASPs and other measures of success as well as our proposed timelines and milestones.
+- Business Development Work Participated in multiple bid teams to craft proposals and implement technical challenges to win new contracts.
+Worked closely with business development to research the technical landscape and propose our unique approach for any bid proposal, including architecture diagrams, staffing and cost estimates, QASPs or other measures of success as well as our proposed timelines and milestones.

 -